kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 That being said, I can't say that I'll pay for out after it comes out of beta.
 Not because Atom is bad...it's nowhere near that.
 But I have gotten extremely comfortable with Sublime Text over the years...memorizing its keystrokes, syncing the editor up with my bash scripts, settling in on themes I like, etc.

-I've also toyed around with [Adobe Brackets](http://brackets.io/ "visit Adobe Brackets") a bit, which has its own set of stand-out features.
+I've also toyed around with [Adobe Brackets](http://brackets.io/ "visit Adobe Brackets") a bit, which has its own set of standout features.
 And the best of Brackets' features eventually make their way to Adobe's newest commercial web editor [Edge Code](http://html.adobe.com/edge/code/, "visit Adobe Edge Code"), which I recently received thanks to the good graces of my employer when I got a [Creative Cloud](https://creative.adobe.com/plans "learn more about Adobe Creative Cloud") membership.

 I suppose the point is, Atom's awesome but it may not be necessary for my specific needs.
 I'm continuing to play with it and LOVE what I see but because of my current needs and what tools I already have, I can't say I'll buy it when the time comes....still undecided.
 <a name="jade"></a>